 With Victorian architecture giving this venue a charming, traditional ambience, this is an ideal spot to rub shoulders with the locals and get some great tips of where to trek off the beaten track.

 Check out its website for a full line-up of entertainment to come; running all day, every day, you’re never going to get bored at The Old Storehouse.

 Address: 3 Crown Alley, Temple Bar, Dublin, D02 CX67, Ireland

 1. The Temple Bar

 This is an ultimate must-visit bar in Dublin, not to mention Temple Bar.
+It is a bar that is always mentioned on Dublin travel itineraries.
 Serving loyal patrons as far back as 1840, this iconic pub is home to the quarter’s only fully-licensed beer garden making it the best shout on a sunny day in Dublin.

 It is also home to one of Ireland’s largest collections of Whiskey, with over 450 bottles of whiskey and bourbon on offer.
 Whether it’s Guinness you’re after, a classic Dublin dish, some live tunes or banter with the locals, The Temple Bar is always the best bet!

 Address: 47-48 Temple Bar, Dublin, D02 N725, Ireland